Georgia blasts depleted Gamecocks in USC's final home game

 New starting quarterback Luke Doty pitched to Harris on a sweep, who pitched to Josh Vann coming the other way, who pitched back to Doty.
 Doty then fired downfield to find tight end Nick Muse in motion for a 35-yard gain.

 Doty didn’t play badly, but the holes he ran through against Missouri weren’t there against Georgia’s top-ranked rushing defense.
-Without his top receiving target, Doty was 18 of 22 for 190 yards with a touchdown and an interception.
+Even without his top receiving target, Doty was 18 of 22 for 190 yards with a touchdown and an interception.

 His rushing ability was squashed.
 Counting yardage from four sacks, Doty rushed 15 times for minus-15 yards.